Line-up confirmed for I’m A Celebrity… Get Me Out Of Here 2021

 The last series of the programme was won by podcast host Giovanna Fletcher, while Ant McPartlin and Declan Donnelly will return this year as co-hosts.

-I’m A Celebrity… Get Me Out Of Here! starts on Sunday November 21 at 9pm on ITV and ITV Hub.
+- I’m A Celebrity… Get Me Out Of Here! starts on Sunday November 21 at 9pm on UTV.